-Workplace Skills Development Plan: Council compiled a WSDP for 2016/17 and annually submits it to relevant authorities as a basis for training and development of staff under its employment.
-HR Policies: Among others, council developed policies on overtime, car and travel allowance, smoking, cellphone, telephone, recruitment and selection, staff code of conduct, staff bursary and performance management.
+- Workplace Skills Development Plan: Council compiled a WSDP for 2019/20 and annually submits it to relevant authorities as a basis for training and development of staff under its employment. - HR Policies: Among others, council developed policies on overtime, car and travel allowance, smoking, cellphone, telephone, recruitment and selection, staff code of conduct, staff bursary and performance management in comping the 2019/20 IDP/Budget which were reviewed in 2018/19 financial year .